Antelope (1802 slave ship)

 Antelope was a slave ship that the United States captured in 1820 with more than 280 captive Africans aboard.
 It had been legally engaged in the African slave trade under the flag of Spain when it was taken over by a privateer at Cabinda.
 The legal case on the fate of the captured Africans, known as The Antelope, lasted for seven years, with some of the Africans being turned over as slaves to Spanish owners, while 120 were sent as free people to Liberia.
-Both the commandeering of the boat, as well as the ensuing trial, are the subject of the book Dark Places of the Earth, by Jonathan M. Bryant.

 End of slave trade

 The importation of slaves into the United States became illegal in 1808, under the Act Prohibiting Importation of Slaves.
 That act did not include any effective penalties for violation, and did not specify what was to be done with illegally imported slaves.
 In practice, each state auctioned off such slaves and kept the proceeds.
 In 1819 the Act in Addition to the acts prohibiting the slave trade gave the President authority to use U.S. Navy and other armed ships to capture slave ships, and to see to the "safe-keeping, support and removal beyond the United States" of any Africans found on captured slave ships.